Quantitative surrogate MR biomarkers for neuroprotection

 Magnetic Resonance Biomarkers in Neonatal Encephalopathy (MARBLE) Study: (Funding: NIHR)

 We recruited 223 babies with neonatal encephalopathy across eight neonatal intensive care units in the UK and USA and compared the accuracy of various MR biomarkers that predict neurodevelopmental outcomes at 2 years of age.
-This was the largest prospective multi-centre study of neonatal MR biomarkers in the world, and the data are currently being prepared for publication.

 Funding: National Institute of Health Research (UK)